Some of the technical content on this site is only available in English.

 ItemDescription

 Automatic key assignment enabledSpecifies a mode for automatic key assignment.
 You must select the #1 option, which is the standard mode.
-The #2 option is used by SALTO staff for demonstration purposes only, as it allows the reuse of cancelled keys for automatic key assignment.
+The #2 option is used by Salto staff for demonstration purposes only, as it allows the reuse of canceled keys for automatic key assignment.
 See Assigning keys automatically for more information.
 SHIP cardholder must be selected only if a SHIP integration exists.
 This allows an automatic key assignment for users created with SHIP.

 Card serial numberControls whether the serial numbers of keys are used for automatic key assignment.
 You must select either the Card serial number or In-memory code option.
 See Assigning keys automatically for more information.